AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-08-template-keywords.md

 }
 ```

-However now that this keyword is there the compiler asumes that the expression will always resolve to a type, so if a later instantiation were to not conform to this, the compiler would through an error.
+However now that this keyword is there the compiler assumes that the expression will always resolve to a type, so if a later instantiation were to not conform to this, the compiler would through an error.
 For example:

 ```cpp
 int main () {